PSLmodels/PSL-Infrastructure/Catalog/library_criteria.md

 1. Projects MUST have a project overview.
 1. Projects MUST have installation directions.
 1. Project MUST be mirrored in the same GitHub organization as PSL, and therefore they MUST be under version control.
 1. Projects MUST use a consistent versioning scheme, which SHOULD be [semantic versioning](https://semver.org/).
-If projects want to use the PSL Package-Builder tool to distribute packages via the Anaconda Cloud PSLmodels channel, there are [additional MUST criteria](https://github.com/PSLmodels/Package-Builder#using-package-builders-pbrelease-tool).

 Community Criteria
 -------------------